UofUMetabolomicsCore/QSRR_Automator/README.md

-# QSRR_Automator
+# QSRR Automator
-Easy to use Automation software for creation of Retention Time prediction machine learning models To use, download all files into a folder and run the __main__.py.
-Read QSRR Automater Instruction Manual.docx for further instructions
+Easy to use Automation software for creation of Retention Time prediction machine learning models.
+QSRR Automator was written in and tested on the Windows operating system.
+There may be bugs if run on Apple or Linux operating systems.
+The code is provided here for transparency and the ability for the user to modify if desired.
+An .exe version is provided at {}.

+The code requires the following dependencies:
+-rdkit
+-mordred
+-pyqt5
+-scikit-learn

+it is advised to use anaconda due to the difficulty in installing rdkit, since "conda install rdkit" should package it appropriately.
+Instructions for if conda installation fails or you wish to use a different python environment can be found here: https://www.rdkit.org/docs/Install.html.
+All other dependencies are available as standard pip installations

+To use, download all files into a folder and run the "__main__.py".
+QSRR Automator does require the ability to write folders and files and it's default location for writing is immediately adjacent to the folder containing the code files.
+It is advisable to place the QSRR Automater folder in an easy to access location that does not require administrator access to write to.

+QSRR Automater will open a GUI which should hopefully be relatively self-explanatory.

+For further details on the various GUI elements, settings, and outputs please read QSRR Automator Instruction Manual.docx, provided along with the other files.